 Healthy, homemade soup is the perfect way to nourish your soul any day of the week!
 We usually enjoy this creamy chicken soup as a main course with a big hunk of crusty bread!
-To bring Panera home to you - serve this soup in a bread bowl!
+To make it extra special, serve this soup in a bread bowl!

 For an easy next day lunch, serve a cup of this soup with a nice sandwich or a seasonal salad.
 Try it with our Beautiful Blood Orange Salad with Poppy Seed Dressing!

 For a quick and easy bread bowl, start with a mini sourdough boule.
 (The mini boules from Whole Foods bakeries are perfect!)